-This was my goal, after all, to promote my science fiction books, and also to assist Bull Spec with its own promotions.
+I shared a table with BULL SPEC at Escapist Expo 2012.
 The magazine is an active supporter of regional authors and artists.
-It’s been an enthusiastic friend of mine ever since I met the founder and publisher Sam Montgomery-Blinn at NASFIC in 2010.
+It’s been an enthusiastic friend of mine ever since I met the founder and publisher Sam Montgomery-Blinn at NASFiC in 2010.

-Another attendee described her discovery that “romance” no longer meant bodice-rippers with vapid heroines who aspire only to get married, nor do the books center on seduction.
-I beg her pardon for paraphrasing her insightful words, but the gist of it went… “It seems as if any novel written by a woman, with a strong female lead, is automatically labeled a ‘romance,’ nowadays.
+Another attendee described her discovery that “romance” no longer meant bodice-rippers with vapid heroines who aspire only to get married.
+To paraphrase her insightful words, “It seems as if any novel written by a woman, with a strong female lead, is automatically labeled a ‘romance,’ nowadays.
 Even if it’s fantasy, steampunk, or whatever.
 So, I’ve started reading a lot more ‘romances.'”

 A few men noted the bare-chested Belloc on the cover of Stellarnet Prince and said, “I don’t read chick books.”
 One guy complained, “Why is it every time a woman writes a science fiction novel with a female main character, it has to have romance?”
-I suggested that it might be the same reason why every man who writes fiction with a male main character, the hero ends up getting laid.
-I think it’s to his credit that he subsequently shook my hand and agreed to look my books up online.
+I asked why is it that every man who writes fiction with a male main character, the hero ends up getting laid?

-But by 4pm on Saturday, I was fizzling.
-When asked about my amazingly epic wonderful novel that everyone in the expo should buy and read, I hope I can be forgiven for mumbling, “It’s about a blogger and a rebel, with lots of sex, violence, and video games.”
+By 4pm Saturday, my energy was fizzling.
+When asked about my books, I mumbled, “It’s about a blogger and a rebel, with lots of sex, violence, and video games.”

 “Did you say, ‘sex, violence and video games?'”

 “That sounds great!”
 He took a promotional postcard.

 Maybe I should start using that as my pitch?